mmuman/AAUI2AUI/README.md

 The step-up board seems to generate quite some noise when close to the signal wires.
 Although it doesn't actually impact transmissions (ping -f still works fine).
 SZome conductive tape (aluminum or copper) around it seems to suppress those.
 It doesn't even seem necessary to wire it to ground or anything, so it can be left between insulation tapes.

+Temperature is a concern though, with a 120mA load and the shell losely put back on, it was measured at 43°C, sometimes more.
+Although the board supposedly has an internal thermal protection, it is preferable to maximize the heat transfer from it to the outside of the DA15 shell.
+Bridging the insulated step-up PCB to the DA15 metal shield drops it to 37°C. Using some thermal transfer tape as used to put heatsinks on ICs should help.
+The found one has thermal conductivity of 1.2W/mk, which is at least 10 times that of kapton tape.

 ### Mechanical

 The found 12V step-up board fits perfectly in the DA15 shell with the large side along the connector pins.
 Also, this placement leaves room for the cable in the middle, while other placement would have the inductance from the board in the middle of the cable.